Human Shadow Etched in Stone: Background

 The "human shadow" at the entrance of the Sumitomo Bank was approximately 260 m from the hypocenter of the atomic bomb explosion at Hiroshima.
 It is thought that the person had been sitting on the stone step waiting for the bank to open when the heat from the bomb burned the surrounding stone white and left the person's shadow visible as a darkened area.

 While the belief has persisted that it shows the remnant of a "vaporized" person, this has been shown to be scientifically impossible: the temperatures required to vaporize a human body in such a short amount of time exceed even the high temperatures experienced on the ground at Hiroshima.
 If the shadow is of a human being, it indicates that the person absorbed sufficient heat to significantly burn or alter the surface of the steps they were obscuring.
-Rather than vaporized or reduced to ash, the person would have any of their clothing or skin exposed to very high temperatures, and likely have been extremely burned, as well as subjected to the blast and radiation effects.
+Rather than being vaporized or reduced to ash, the person would have had any of their clothing or skin exposed to very high temperatures, and likely have been extremely burned, as well as subjected to the blast and radiation effects.

 The person who cast the shadow almost certainly died immediately in the flash of the bomb.
 Witnesses reported seeing a person sitting at the entrance just before the explosion, and a soldier testified he had recovered the person's body.
 The museum exhibit claimed the shadow belonged to a 42-year-old woman named Mitsuno Ochi (越智ミツノ, Ochi Mitsuno), but conclusive proof of this claim cannot be determined and the victim's identity remains unknown.

 In January 1971, part of the stone containing the artifact (3.3 meters wide by 2 meters high) was cut from the original location and moved to the museum.
 As the shadow had been degraded due to weathering, in April 1975, the museum began research into preserving the shadow.
 In 1991, the museum reported that earnest investigation of preservation methods had commenced.
 At present, the stone is surrounded by glass.